 Prior to joining MIT, Brandon Muramatsu helped co-found the Center for Open and Sustainable Learning at Utah State University where he worked on tools and services to promote open content and open education.
 At COSL, he played a leadership role in nurturing the then nascent international Open Educational / OpenCourseWare / Open Educational Resources community, and served as general chair for the Open Education Conference.

-Before that, he worked at the University of California, Berkeley on the development of two educational digital libraries (NEEDS and smete.org), and his work was instrumental in the development of the National Science Foundation’s National Science Digital Library program.
-He also worked at MERLOT, through the California State University Office of the Chancellor, to develop national and international alliances and partnerships.
+Before that, he worked at the University of California, Berkeley led the development of two educational digital libraries (NEEDS and smete.org) and the formation of the SMETE Open Federation, a collaborative of 30+ organizations focused on supporting digital learning in STEM.
+His work in educational digital libraries was instrumental in the development of the U.S. National Science Foundation’s National Science Digital Library program.
+At Berkeley he also developed and managed a national award competition for outstanding engineering education courseware.
+While at Berkeley, he also worked with MERLOT, through the California State University Office of the Chancellor, to develop national and international alliances and partnerships.

 cycling, hiking, rock-climbing and skiing.
 (I’m not nearly as good, dedicated, nor crazy as some of my friends are at these activities!)
 However, most of the time you can find me playing World of Warcraft or Diablo III.
 I’m still undergoing withdrawals from game night with the crazy guys from COSL.